3devo/ChildbusBootloader/PROTOCOL.md

 When flashing fails for any reason, an additional reason byte is returned.
-The meaning of this byte is purely informative and not defined by this protocol, it should be looked up in the bootloader.
+The meaning of this byte is purely informative and not defined by this protocol, its meaning should be looked up in the bootloader.

 `READ_FLASH` command
 ------------------------